 This month we are covering one of my favorite foods – Smoked Bacon!

-In kitchens of most Fine Dining restaurants in North America we prefer a whole Pork Belly that is smoked and cured.
+In kitchens of most Fine Dining restaurants in North America the preferred method for Bacon is using a whole Pork Belly that is smoked and cured.
 It is called Slab Bacon is pictured here.
 The slicing is to the desired thickness depending on the output of the final product.
 The balance of slicing a Pork Belly (a.k.a.
 Bacon) sometimes is the most difficult part of truly understanding Bacon and how to use it.

 The combination of the fat content and the meat from the Pig makes a perfect balance for a variety of combinations.
 As Bacon in one form or another seems to go with a variety of proteins, from Beef to Fish to Rabbit.
 A whole Pig slow roasted is a tradition carried out in several countries with various ways of cooking.
 But one thing is very similar – the entire Pig is enjoyed, as there is rarely any waste.

 The recipe I am providing this month has been enjoyed for years and is not a Breakfast item.
 It could even be called a classic.

 - Layout your Smoked Bacon on a sheet tray, cook for 9 minutes and remove and cool